OpenMined/PySyft/INSTALLATION.md

 <font color='red'>$</font> `cd PySyft`

 in the terminal.
-Then, run this to install the PySyft package after installing its requirements:
+Then, run this to install the PySyft package:

-<font color='red'>$</font> `pip3 install -r requirements.txt`

 <font color='red'>$</font> `python setup.py install`